Loading...

 4. ONLY escalate if the issue exists when the phone is not held AND you cannot resolve it.

-5. We ARE NOT appeasing customers with free bumpers -- DON'T promise a free bumper to customers.
+5. We ARE NOT appeasing customers with free bumpers -- DON'T promises a free bumper to customers.

-I like to buy products from companies that have integrity to admit problems when they exist and handle them appropriately.
-Management teams are faced with difficult decisions everyday and this one is turning out to be a PR nightmare similar to BP (British Petroleum).
+I like to buy products from companies that have the integrity to admit problems when they exist and handle them appropriately.
+Management teams are faced with difficult decisions every day and this one is turning out to be a PR nightmare similar to BP (British Petroleum).